There is one universal currency every business deals in – trust.

 - 53% of consumers think trust in a company is the second most important factor after price.
 If you compete on price in your category, trust will be a key brand differentiator.

 - 1 in 3 consumers will stop buying preferred products if they lose trust in a brand.
 Wonder why attrition is running high?
-It may be due to a product change, leadership decision or data collection decision – resulting in loss of trust.
+It may be due to a product change, leadership decision, or data collection decision — resulting in a loss of trust.

 Why you should earn customer trust and loyalty

 You may have noticed that many brands have moved from retail to subscription models over the last few years.
 From on-demand content to monthly wine deliveries, cultivating long-term relationships with repeat customers can prove more profitable.